regl-project/regl/API.md

 #### Update
-Reinitialize a buffer in place, we call the buffer as a function:
+To reinitialize a buffer in place, we can call the buffer as a function:

 ```javascript
 // First we create a buffer